yanncam/VisualCaptchaBreaker/README.md

 * Integrate audio-captcha breaking with the same methodology
 * Implement statistics to display breaking rate in real time
 * Manage better exception and error message
+* Create an all-in-one script to generate a custom image dictionary with Python syntaxe

 ## Misc